Cap-go/docs/v3/plugin-api.md

 });
 ```

-On iOS, Apple don't allow you to show a message when the app is updated, so you can't show a progress bar.
+On iOS, Apple doesn't allow you to show a message when the app is updated, so you can't show a progress bar.

 ### Angular specific